 Never Say Never:

 I received a call from my good friend Peter, who lives in Maine.
 He said his niece Libby was getting married and asked if I’d photograph her wedding.
 The ceremony and reception would be held at his mother’s home situated along the Kennebec River.
-My ties to that place run deep.
-I have been their guest many times over the years.
+My ties to that place run deep as I have been their guest many times over the years.
 I agreed to do it, happy to have the opportunity to repay their generosity and I could take a few extra days and make it a vacation.
-I swung by Providence on the way up to pick up my son Wynn, to share the experience and to assist during the wedding.
+Stopping in Providence on the way up I picked up my son Wynn, to share the experience and to assist during the wedding.

 It was a beautiful outdoor ceremony, the reception was held under a large tent by the river.
 The people, the location, the weather, the music, the food, were wonderful.
 It was the most enjoyable wedding I have ever attended, let alone photographed.